 Be vigilant about potential Census scams.
 Scammers may attempt to obtain personal information or money by posing as Census workers.
 Remember that the Census Bureau will never ask for your Social Security number, bank account information, or any form of payment.

 If someone claiming to be a Census worker contacts you, verify their identity by checking their credentials and contacting the Census Bureau directly.
 Do not provide any personal information or money to anyone you suspect may be a scammer.
-Being aware of Census scams can help protect you from fraud and ensure that you can participate in the Census with confidence.
+Being aware of Census scams can help protect you from fraud and make sure you can participate in the Census with confidence.

 Encourage Others to Participate